Kuruyia/Uxplore/README.md

 ## Build instructions
 At this time, only Linux and macOS are supported.
 To build in Windows, you must use WSL.

 This project depends on the [wut](https://github.com/devkitPro/wut) toolkit, which must be installed before being able to build.

-_TODO: List dependencies_
+You might want to [read this](https://github.com/yawut/ProgrammingOnTheU/blob/master/tutorial/Chapter%201.md#setting-up-the-build-environment) for a clear explanation.

+#### Dependencies

+#### Building
 ```
 mkdir build
 cd build